TPedron/nhl_api_project/README.md

     * Ideally the index endpoint would be set up as `goalies/` and would return a list of goalie ids.
     * Using those goalie_ids, you would then make a call such as `goalies/<goalie id>/pp_support` to retrieve the individual goalie powerplay support stats.
 * Currently doesn't handle the case of a goalie playing for multiple teams in the season (such as Michael Hutchinson)
+* Ideally hardcoded NHL API Calls are not hardcoded as they are in the project at the moment.